-Computer information and Society (CIS) Dual Enrollment option available
+Computer information and Society (CIS) Grade 11-12 Dual Enrollment option available

 Introduction to the basic concepts and applications of computer and Internet-related information technology and its impacts on individual users, businesses, groups, organizations, and society.
 Topics include access, evaluation, and use of digital information, ethical and security implications of information use and storage; human-computer interactions; social aspects of information systems; economic and legal issues; and professional presentation and communication of information.
-Information literacyskills that promote lifelong learning are developed through exposure to various existing and emerging technologies, including information resources, communication methods and technology.
+Information literacy skills that promote lifelong learning are developed through exposure to various existing and emerging technologies, including information resources, communication methods and technology.

 NOTE: This course is a Lackawanna College Dual Enrollment Course.
 Registered students will receive Three (3) College Credits through Lackawanna College upon successfully completing the requirements of the course.
 There is a cost associated with Lackawanna College Course of \$100 per credit and the cost of the textbook (approximately \$100).
 Total approximate cost to the student / parents-guardians for the CIS Dual Enrollment Course is \$400.
 This cost is non-refundable.
-Registration and payment are due prior to the first day of school.
+Registration and tuition payment will be discussed by the instructor